jonathanzhang98/campus-bus-simulation-system/project/docs/Iteration2RequirementsS20.md

 - enhancing/modifying the base code.
 - formulating regression tests with Google Test.
-- implementing at least one new design pattern, the observer pattern, and potentially the strategy pattern.
+- implementing at least one new design pattern: the observer pattern, and potentially the strategy pattern.
-- augmenting to the simulation class structure.
+- augmenting the simulation class structure.
-- augmenting the design discussion in your doxygen mainpage to include a discussion on your design and implementation of the observer pattern.
+- augmenting the design discussion in your Doxygen mainpage to include a discussion on your design and implementation of the observer pattern.
 - ensuring Google style guide compliance.
-- modify/update your iteration UML design documentation to include the classes and methods you add or refactor in iteration 2.
+- modifying/updating your iteration UML design documentation to include the classes and methods you add or refactor in iteration 2.
 - using Doxygen to document and generate documentation.
-- Use git, and produce self-documenting code (i.e. good organization and naming conventions).
+- using Git, and producing self-documenting code (i.e. good organization and naming conventions).

 Teaching staff (Undergraduate TA's, Graduate TA's, and Instructors)  will also be working diligently to provide the structure and support for development, testing, and documentation.
-Automation in unit testing, style compliance, in-house github testing, and documentation will make this an easier process, however it means that you will have to develop within the constraints of these systems.
-Often there is a learning curve and a lot of systems trouble-shooting to get it all working, so start early!
+Automation in unit testing, style compliance, in-house GitHub testing, and documentation will make this an easier process, however, it means that you will have to develop within the constraints of these systems.
+Often there is a learning curve and a lot of systems troubleshooting to get it all working, so start early!

 In the first iteration, you enhanced the core functionality of the simulation.
-In this iteration you will be designing and implementing a regression test to ensure the continued core functionality of the simulation continues to function as expected when changes are made to the simulation; an observer pattern to display information about a single bus to the user, and finally, you will enhance the simulation even further by adding logic for determining what size buses will be deployed based upon conditions within the simulation.
+In this iteration, you will design and implement: a regression test to ensure the core functionality of the simulation continues to function as expected when changes are made to the simulation; an observer pattern to display information about a single bus to the user; and finally, logic to determine what size buses will be deployed based upon conditions within the simulation.

-Everything will be submitted via Github and where indicated through Canvas.
+Everything will be submitted via GitHub and where indicated through Canvas.
 We will pull your repository at the specified due dates and grade according to the contents at that time.

 > Please verify that your submission compiles on a cselabs machine and it is complete.
 You will receive no grade or be heavily penalized if your code does not compile upon submission.